svtk/koog-tutorials/tutorials/IntroToAIAgents.md

 ```

-Let’s pass the executor and the tool registry to our agent, and add a system prompt: You’re a banking assistant; accompany the user with their request:
+Let’s pass the executor and the tool registry to our agent and add a system prompt instructing a model to behave like a banking assistant:

 ```kotlin